On an Optimal Extraction Problem with Regime Switching: Introduction

-The study of the auxiliary family of optimal stopping problems performed in this paper has a financial interest on its own.
-Each stopping problem takes indeed the form of a perpetual optimal selling problem under regime switching that we explicitly solve.
-It is worth noticing that most of the papers dealing with optimal stopping problems with regime switching, and following a guess and verify approach, assume existence of a solution of the smooth-fit equations and additional properties of the candidate value function in order to perform a verification theorem (see, e.g., \cite{GuoZhang} and \cite{ZhangZhu}).
-An abstract and nonconstructive approach, based on a thorough analysis of the involved variational inequality, is adopted in \cite{Bensoussanetal}.
-Here, instead, we \emph{construct} a solution to the free boundary problem, and we then prove all the properties needed to verify that such solution is actually the value function of our optimal stopping problem with regime switching (see our Theorems \ref{candidate-w} and \ref{thm:verifying} below).
-We believe that also such result represents an interesting contribution to the literature.
+The study of the auxiliary family of optimal stopping problems performed in this paper is of interest on its own as well.
+Each stopping problem takes indeed the form of a perpetual optimal selling problem under regime switching that we completely solve.
+It is worth noticing that most of the papers dealing with optimal stopping problems with regime switching, and following a guess and verify approach, assume existence of a solution to the smooth-fit equations and additional properties of the candidate value function in order to perform a verification theorem (see, e.g., Theorem 3.1 in \cite{GuoZhang}, and Theorems 3 and 5 in \cite{ZhangZhu}).
+An abstract and nonconstructive approach, based on a thorough analysis of the related variational inequality, is adopted in \cite{Bensoussanetal}.
+Here, instead, we construct a solution to the free-boundary problem, and we then prove all the properties needed to verify that such solution is actually the value function of our optimal stopping problem with regime switching (see our Theorems \ref{candidate-w} and \ref{thm:verifying} below).
+We believe that also such a result represents an interesting contribution to the literature.

+Although not solvable in closed form, the system of nonlinear algebraic equations characterizing the optimal stopping boundaries - hence the optimal extraction policy - can be easily solved numerically.
+This fact allows us to compare the optimal extraction boundaries in the case with and without regime switching, and thus to draw interesting economic conclusions (see Section \ref{comparison}).
+In particular, we show that in presence of macroeconomic cycles, the company is more reluctant (resp.\ favourable) to extract and then sell the commodity, relative to the case in which the market were always in the good (resp.\ bad) regime with the lowest (resp.\ highest) volatility.

 The rest of the paper is organized as follows.
-In Section \ref{sec:problem} we formulate the optimal extraction problem, we introduce the associated HJB equation and we discuss the solution approach.
+In Section \ref{sec:problem} we formulate the optimal extraction problem, we introduce the associated HJB equation, and we discuss the solution approach.
 The family of optimal stopping problems is then solved in Section \ref{sec:OS}, whereas the optimal control is provided in Section \ref{sec:solSSC}.
-A comparison with the optimal extraction rule that one would find in the no-regime-switching case is contained in Section \ref{comparison}.
-Appendix \ref{someproofs} collects the proofs of some results of Section \ref{sec:OS}, whereas in Appendix \ref{app} one can find an auxiliary result needed in the paper.
+A comparison with the optimal extraction rule that one would find in the no-regime-switching case, as well as some economic conclusions, are contained in Section \ref{comparison}.
+Appendix \ref{someproofs} collects the proofs of some results of Section \ref{sec:OS}, whereas in Appendix \ref{app} one can find auxiliary results needed in the paper.